 Pannukakku can be breakfast, brunch, dessert, or a snack.
-Anything that you would put on a pancake, you can put on pannukakku: jam, berries, syrup, powdered sugar, whipped cream.
+Anything that you would put on a pancake, you can put on pannukakku: jam, berries, syrup, powdered sugar, whipped cream, fresh fruit.
+Bring on all your favorite pancake toppings!

 I’ve read that the most traditional versions of pannukakku contain no leavening agent whatsoever.
 I don’t know if that’s accurate, but it does describe the version I ate the most of as a kid.
 Unleavened pannukakku is very, very custardy and eggy.
 My version contains some baking powder, which gives it a little lift and reins in the “custard” texture somewhat.